English (ENG)

 Prerequisite: Upper-level status or one course in English.
 A particular aspect of poetry: theme, motif, philosophy, concept, or literary movement in English, American, or world literature.
 May be taken for credit more than once when content varies.
 Offered occasionally.

-ENG 451 STUDIES IN FICTION
+ENG 451 TOPICS IN THE STUDY OF FICTION

 3, 3/0